MasahideMori-SimpleAppli/simple_safe_db/README.md

 This is particularly useful in projects with various constraints, such as medical use.
 In addition, for when, the TemporalTrace class has a complete tracing function for
 the communication path and each arrival time.
-I I think this would be useful, for example, in space-scale communication networks,
+I think this would be useful, for example, in space-scale communication networks,
 where even the speed of light introduces significant delays.

-This package does not incorporate search acceleration methods such as index creation,
-and searches are performed directly on memory.
-For this reason, we currently recommend using a general database when using large-scale data or
-when search speed is required.
+This package is an in-memory database, so it is generally fast.
+There is usually no problem with around 100,000 records.
+I recommend that you test it in an actual environment using speed_test.dart in the test folder.
+However, since it consumes RAM capacity according to the amount of data,
+if you need an extremely large database, consider using a general database.

 ## Usage
 Please check out the Examples tab in pub.dev.